Dog Meat Festival: Domestic

 In 2016, 1,000 dogs were rescued from the festival; the previous week 34 animals (21 dogs, eight puppies, and five cats and kittens) were rescued from a slaughter facility in Yulin by Humane Society International.
-Another 1,000 dogs were saved by Chinese activists in 2017.
+Another 1,000 dogs were saved by Chinese animal right activists in 2017.

 Millions of Chinese in 2016 voted in support of a legislative proposal by Zhen Xiaohe, a deputy to the National People's Congress of China, to ban the dog meat trade.
-A petition in China at the very same year with 11 million signatures garnered calling to end the festival was presented to Yulin government offices in Beijing.
+A petition in China the same year, which garnered 11 million signatures and called for an end to the festival, was presented to Yulin government offices in Beijing.
 Reports from 2014 and 2016 have also suggested that the majority of Chinese both on and offline disapprove of the festival.
 Chinese celebrities such as Fan Bingbing, Chen Kun, Sun Li and Yang Mi have also publicly expressed a distaste for the event.

 In 2017, over 1,300 dogs were rescued by activists.
 After a tip, a truck transporting the dogs was blocked.
 Police confirmed that the majority of the dogs were stolen and not allowed for consumption, allowing volunteers to rescue the dogs.
 Up to 40% of the dogs also carried infectious diseases.

+A survey by Humane World for Animals published in June 2025 indicates that in Yulin a significant proportion of the population (88%) would not consider themselves inconvenienced if dogmeat consumption were banned.

+Per capita dogmeat consumption in China is relatively low with an estimated 10 million dogs eaten per year across the whole of China.

 State media

 In a 2014 statement released to Xinhua, Yulin's local government denies any official involvement or endorsement of the festival itself, and describes the event as a local custom observed by "a small percentage" of Yulin's residents.
 They attribute the branding of the event to local businesses and residents.

 An editorial published by the People's Daily expressed the view that while activists understand dogs as "companion animals", neither the Chinese legal system nor the current Chinese public recognizes them with this special status.
-While noting the "duality" of dogs as both companions and food items, the editorial urges restraint in handling the issue and calls mutual understanding from both organizers and activists in reaching a respectful compromise.
+While noting the "duality" of dogs as both companions and food items, the editorial urges restraint in handling the issue and calls for mutual understanding from both organizers and activists in reaching a respectful compromise.